OCP Data Privacy Policy

 1.7.2.

-The categories of processing carried out on behalf of each controller;
+The categories of processing carried out on behalf of the Data Controller;

 1.7.3.

-Where applicable, transfers of personal data to a third country (where third country is any country outside the EU) or an international organisation, including the identification of that third country or international organization.
+Where applicable, transfers of Personal Data to a third country (where “third country” is any country outside the EU for EU Data Subjects, or any country outside the origin of the Personal Data for non-EU Data Subjects), or to an international organization, including the identification of that third country or international organization.

 2.